Nick Kyrgios: Coaching history

 Kyrgios has had a number of different coaches and mentors throughout his career.
 He tends to try one coach and then another, but prefers to do things his own way.
 In an interview with The New Yorker in 2017, he said: "Every coach I had tried to tame me, tried to make me play more disciplined, tried to make me do drills.
 I've just been kind of playing on instinct.
 I feel like it's been successful, so I don't know why there's a good reason to stop that."

-In his junior and early professional career, Kyrgios was coached by former Australian professional tennis player and then-ACT national academy coach Todd Larkham, who was Kyrgios' first coach.
+In his junior and early professional career, Kyrgios was coached by former Australian professional tennis player and then-ACT national academy coach Todd Larkham, who was Kyrgios's first coach.
 Larkham had coached Kyrgios from age 10–17.
-In 2013 it was reported that he was coached by former Australian professional tennis player Desmond Tyson, and later New Zealand tennis coach Simon Rea who worked for Tennis Australia.
+In 2013 it was reported that he was coached by former Australian professional tennis player Des Tyson, and later New Zealand tennis coach Simon Rea who worked for Tennis Australia.
 Under Rea Kyrgios reached a Grand Slam Quarter-final (Wimbledon) for the first time in his career.
 In 2014 Kyrgios was re-united with former coach Todd Larkham alongside former Australian professional doubles player Joshua Eagle.
-Kyrgios' cited reasons to change coaches were to spend more time at his home in Canberra.
+Kyrgios's cited reasons to change coaches were to spend more time at his home in Canberra.
 In June 2015 Kyrgios parted with Larkham, less than a week before his appearance at Wimbledon.
 Two months later, in the lead-up to the US Open, Kyrgios brought in Lleyton Hewitt for temporary coaching and mentoring.

 Kyrgios continued not having a coach for the remainder of 2015 and throughout 2016.
 In May 2017, almost two years without a coach, Kyrgios hired French former professional tennis player Sébastien Grosjean.
 Grosjean was allegedly hired on a part-time basis, and held the position until the end of the year.
 Since 2017 Kyrgios has been without a head coach, and in 2020 stated: "And, for me, I don't have a goal of winning grand slams.
 I just want to do it my way, have fun with it and just play.
 So to get a coach for me is just pointless.
 Because I don't want to waste their time almost.
 I just don't think a coach is ready – and I'm not going to put them through it too cause it would just be a nightmare.
 Where I'm at my career now, it's just too far gone, I think for a coach, 'cause I'm too set in my ways and I just don't like to listen to advice, to be honest."

-Throughout his career Kyrgios has had offers by many former professional players, and coaches, to coach him.
+Throughout his career, Kyrgios has had offers by many former professional players, and coaches to coach him.
 Some include Jimmy Connors (2016), Pete Sampras (2016) and John McEnroe (2017, 2020).